Dr Andrew Cox

 - Research group

-I am head of the Digital Societies Research Group.
+I was formerly head of the Digital Societies Research Group.

 Current PhD Students